 Depending on your age, anywhere from 30% to over 90% of the embryos you create can be chromosomally abnormal with the incorrect number of chromosomes.

 Genetic testing or screening is an option that can be useful for people who have had recurrent unsuccessful IVF cycles, miscarriages or who might have a family history of a chromosomal disorder.

-Here are my top-10 points you should know about genetic testing of embryos:
+Here are my top points you should know about genetic testing of embryos:

 - Genetic testing is being used more widely and offering good results and pregnancy success for many.
-It identifies the healthy, normal embryos to be prioritised for transfer during IVF, which can often help in achieving a baby sooner with a smaller financial outlay.
+It identifies the healthy, normal embryos to be prioritised for transfer during IVF, which can often help achieve a baby sooner with a smaller financial outlay.

 - Genetic testing can detect chromosomally abnormal embryos during their development in the laboratory before they are transferred.